itsmattking/converge.js/README.md

 		transition: transform .3s ease-in-out;
 	}

+## Running in unsupported browsers or applying to non-transitioned elements

+Converge.js will gracefully handle running in browsers without CSS transition support, as well as running on elements that have no transitions defined, by altering the requested class names and running the callbacks as normal.

+Timing defined with `stagger` and `delay` will also be respected when in unsupported/non-transitioned situations.

 ## Demo

 Files in `demo/` show some ways to use converge.js.
 You can also change into the `demo/` directory and